 Itzhak Perlman performs the Theme From Schindler’s List, a masterful and poignant 1993 film of The Shoah (The Holocaust) produced and directed by Steven Spielberg.
 The Hollywood film is based on the book, Schindler's Ark (1982) by Thomas Keneally.

 John Williams composed the score for Schindler's List, including this piece.
-It is shot mainly in black and white, thus avoiding the beauty that colour provides, and gives the viewer a sense of starkness and sadness.
-The viewers are draws in to the scenes as if they were watching a documentary.
-The American Film Institute, in its 2007 listings, ranked the film no no. 8 on its list of the 100 best American films of all time.
+It is shot mainly in black and white, thus avoiding the beauty that colour provides, and gives the viewer an aesthetic sense of starkness and sadness.
+The viewers are drawn in to the scenes as if they were viewing a documentary that its is not.
+The American Film Institute, in its 2007 listings, ranked the film no. 8 on its list of the 100 best American films of all time.
+It is very much an American film of a non-American historical event.

 Most organizations have regarded the film favourably.
 The Library of Congress called the film "culturally significant," adding it to the National Film Registry in 2004.
 In Germany, the film was well received, with almost six million tickets sold.
 The readers of the German film magazine, Cinema, voted Schindler’s List as the best movie of all time in 2000.
 It also made the Vatican Film List of the important 45 films of all time.